kenueve/alx-low_level_programming/README.md

-# This repository conatains some of alx low level programming!!
+# This repository conatains some of alx low level programming projects!!